Wedding Celebration on Lake Sinclair

 The son of one of my very best friends married his college sweetheart this past weekend in Macon, Georgia, and I was so lucky to share in their celebration.
 Catching up with Sharlene’s family, sharing a lake house with her former neighbors and cousins, and meeting her friends on Georgia’s Lake Sinclair was sheer delight.

-Sharing Life Stories and some Spanakopita
+Sharing Life Stories

 I love meeting people and hearing their life stories, but I do have to say those I heard this past weekend were some of the best.
 There was talk about growing up and living in the South, talk of families and just day-to-day life on Lake Sinclair, their little piece of heaven.
 And then there was the laughter…and who doesn’t love to laugh?
 I’m still laughing just thinking about some of those stories, delivered with such fun-filled spirit in their Southern (Georgia) and Greek accents.
 I am honored to call them all my new friends.